HKeyHKey/Richard_et_al_2020/README.md

-Scripts and intermediary data for an analysis published in Richard et al. (2020).
+Scripts and intermediary data for analyses published in Richard et al. (2020).

 1. For Figure 1A: volcano plot tracing (after decompressing the 'Results_exonCore.csv.bz2' data file):